Scheduled MonumentsEnglandRomano-British and medieval settlement, field system, cord rig cultivation, cairnfield and round cairn on Barracker Rigg

 Romano-British and medieval settlement, field system, cord rig cultivation, cairnfield and round cairn on Barracker Rigg is a scheduled monument protected by Historic England under reference 1016201.
 View the official record →

-Barracker Rigg is a complex of prehistoric and Romano-British monuments located in Northumberland that demonstrates sustained land use across multiple periods.
+Barracker Rigg is a round cairn situated on moorland in Northumberland, part of a landscape that witnessed sustained human activity from prehistoric through to medieval times.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016201.

 Romano-British and medieval settlement, field system, cord rig cultivation, cairnfield and round cairn on Barracker Rigg is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016201.